Noticing error code 229 on your Lennox® furnace?

 This indicates your furnace is ignited at high speed because its low pressure switch couldn’t close.

-It’s important to have a professional like one from Service Experts Heating & Air Conditioning in Roanoke work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re ready to fix a furnace error like this one.
+It’s important to let a professional like one from Service Experts Heating & Air Conditioning in Roanoke work on repairing or replacing this part.
+Our technicians are NATE certified, which means they’re ready to fix a furnace error like the one you’re experiencing.

-We want you to be completely happy with our furnace repair in Roanoke.
+We want you to be completely satisfied with our furnace repair in Roanoke.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have multiple pressure switches to help the system to run at different speeds—and be more efficient.
-These switches also make sure your furnace runs safely and vents extra gases from the heat exchanger.
+Two-stage furnaces have various pressure switches to help the system to run at different speeds—and use less energy.
+These switches also ensure your furnace runs safely and vents excess gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

-Your low pressure switch may not be operating correctly if your furnace inducer motor switches on in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds after.
+Your low pressure switch may not be operating right if your furnace inducer motor switches on in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds later.